Why would you do everything yourself?

 Another recent enquiry had a client wanting to go to the Caribbean.
 He said he found a cheaper flight than I offered but thankfully we realised on time that the “connecting” flight was a day later so he would have had the added hassle and expense of overnighting in Miami.

 Another client phoned from the airport to say he wasn’t told that he need a visa to go to Australia.
 This is a service I provide free of charge when I book the flights or when I get passport details if they are not available at the time of booking.
+Another point is that it isn’t always the destination that has to be considered, it can also be the transit point.
+You may have a valid passport to enter Australia but not via the transit point eg Doha or Dubai.
+Although it is your job to check your documentation is valid I would certainly alert you to the possibility that you might have a problem.

 As an agent, of course I would say all this, after all its my job and my survival but trust me I have seen many. many scenarios where clients have risked their money and lost.
 I have just given you a few examples of the sort of things I encounter frequently.
 So what protection do I give as a Travel Counsellor?